jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_overview.md

 # DME fuel enrichments

 This article covers various fuel enrichments performed in the 944 DME.
+This is a high level overview - for more detail on the code, see the [detailed code walkthrough](dme_fuel_enrichments_code_walkthrough.md)

 This doesn't include everything - acceleration enrichment will be covered elsewhere.
 But those included here are handled together in one place, so it's natural to cover them together.

 This covers:
 * Fuel quality switch (FQS)